the-themis-benchmarks/home/README.md

 And then, run the command line:
 ```
 cd /home/themis/the-themis-benchmark/scripts/
-python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk --time 10m -o ../qtesting-results/ --qtest
+python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk --time 10m -o ../qtesting-results/ --qtesting
 ing
 ```

 Remember to execute `deactivate` when you finish the running to exit from the specific virtual Python environment.

-(4) For `TimeMachine`, we cannot build `TimeMachine` within this VM because `TimeMachine` tests apps within VirtualBox and Docker by iteself.
-We strongly recommend to build `TimeMachine` on the native machines.
+(4) For `TimeMachine`, we cannot build `TimeMachine` within this VM because `TimeMachine` tests apps by using Docker on which it runs another layer of VirtualBox.
+Thus, we strongly recommend to build `TimeMachine` on the native machines if you want to evaluate it (see the instructions in its repo: https://github.com/the-themis-benchmarks/TimeMachine).

 (5) If the app under test requires user login (see the Table of bug dataset), you should specify the login script.
 Themis will call the login script before testing.
 For example, if we run `Monkey` on `../nextcloud/nextcloud-#5173.apk` which requires user login, the command line should be: